 They click into a product and choose any required options — size, color, the variants you've enabled.
 They add it to their order, and if your limits allow, they can add more items.

-A confirmation email follows shortly after.
-When the order ships, they get a separate tracking email with the carrier and tracking number.
+- A tracking email when the order ships, with the carrier and tracking number.

 #What recipients don't see